ratalla816/critical-roles-kiosk/README.md

 Once submitted, an email is sent to leadership containing all the information submitted in the form which managers use for vetting.

 ## When:
-Starting on or around February 27th
+Entered production on February 27th, 2024

 ## Where:
 QR code signage located at multiple locations near the entrance, break room, and start up area.